thatdocslady/stgovirt.github.io/source/feature/storage/decommission-master-domain-and-spm.html.md

 Overview of the flow on block domains (file domains are not relevant):

-*   Acquire the volume lease
 *   mark volume as illegal
 *   wipe the content of the volume
 *   rebuild the qcow2 header (when needed)
 *   mark volume as legal
-*   Release the volume lease

 **Completion check**: getVolumeInfo will report the volume as legal